 Communications.
-It’s 2016--social media and the internet are pivotal tools for any organization.
+It’s 2018 - social media and the internet are pivotal tools for any organization.
 Help us grow our online presence by managing our website and social media accounts.
 Prefer writing in sentences longer than 280 characters?
 Take charge of the Parks Alliance newsletter and write op-ed pieces for local newspapers.
 Experience (and creativity) required.

-To apply: Email Olivia Ortiz - firstname.lastname@example.org - with your resume and a cover letter explaining why you want to work with us.
-Format your email title as ‘[area of application] Intern Application’.
+Email Oneido Luis - Oneido@philaparks.org - with your resume and a cover letter.
+Format your email title as ‘[area of application] Volunteer/Intern Application’.
 Example: Development Volunteer Application.
 Call Oneido at 215-879-8159 with any questions.